awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ```

 **Note**
-You may use a name other than `my-pipeline` for your app's main directory, but since the AWS CDK Toolkit bases some file and class names on the name of the main directory, you'll need to tweak these later in this topic\.
+You can use a name other than `my-pipeline` for your app's main directory\.
+However, if you do so, you will have to tweak the file and class names later in this topic\.
+This is because the AWS CDK Toolkit bases some file and class names on the name of the main directory\.

 After cloning, initialize the project as usual\.